4 Ways Parents Can Help Their Kids Become Better Students and Actually Love to Learn

 When we adjust learning to fit the kid, we get what I call ‘Love to Learn’ kids.

-Our current education system is primarily focused on one learning style, the Fact Finder.
+Our current education system primarily focuses on one learning style, the Fact Finder.

 This is not the fault of our wonderful educators.

-The teachers I work with want and try to apply individual learning styles but to a great extent, their hands are tied with the prominence of standardized tests and a ridged curriculum environment.
+The teachers I work with want and try to apply individual learning styles, but to a great extent, their hands are tied with the prominence of standardized tests and a rigid curriculum environment.

-The good news is that parents can take ownership of how our children approach learning by teaching them specific learning strategies.
+The good news is that parents can take ownership of how their children approach learning by teaching them specific learning strategies.

 How Parents Can Help Their Kids Be Better Students

-To start, we need to identify our children’s unique learning style and we do this by watching them play…
+To start, we need to identify our children’s unique learning styles (visual, auditory, tactile, or kinesthetic), and we do this by watching them play…

 It’s playtime at school.